Partygate: Boris Johnson claims ‘it did not occur’ to him that he was breaking rules

 Johnson said he offered his “full apology” and it did not occur to him that he was in breach of COVID-19 restrictions when he attended his own birthday party at Downing Street in June 2020.

-“I want to be able to get on and deliver the mandate that I have, but also to tackle the problems that the country must face right now,” Johnson said.
+“I want to be able to get on and deliver the mandate that I have, but also to tackle the problems that the country must face right now,” Johnson told Sky News.

 Click here to sign up for our newsletters.